AhmedMhvouz/DataBase1Task/README.md

-# DataBaseTask
+# DataBase1Task
-simple database project with sql, erd and schema for faculty
+simple database project with erd and schema for faculty